m4rch3n1ng/mayfig/readme.md

 # block behind the key with curly braces
 #
 # categories are to mayfig what tables are to
-# toml, objects are to json and mapping are to yaml
+# toml, objects are to json and mappings are to yaml
 #
 # all key=value pairs in categories must be on their
 # own seperate line